The enigmatic beauty of orchids: strange shapes and bright colors

 Strange shapes and bright colors captured Charles Darwin's attention to dedicate a study to the adaptations of orchids, two years after his best-known work The Origin of Species (1859).
 These plants evoke the exuberance of tropical forests, even the English novelist Herbert George Wells associated some of Darwin's studies in the story The Flowering of the Strange Orchid (1894).

-As most of his works, Darwin recapitulates an epistolary exchange with other experts, which allowed him to complement and reaffirm his observations with species from other parts of the world.
+Like most of his works, Darwin recapitulates an epistolary exchange with other experts, which allowed him to complement and reaffirm his observations with species from other parts of the world.
 From a biological point of view, orchids are interesting plants because of their geographical distribution, pollination systems, the attraction of pollinators, and curious adaptations.

 One of their most notable characteristics is that they are epiphytes, that is, they grow on trees without parasitizing them, so they do not harm their host.
 Their roots fulfill the function of capturing water from the atmosphere, absorbing nutrients, and ensuring the plant's attachment to the bark.